cryptocoinjs/cryptocoinjs.com/markdown/index.md

 * [Helloblock](https://helloblock.io) - Block Explorer with Mainnet and Testnet API
 * [Bitrated](https://www.bitrated.com) - Arbitration Marketplace

 Do you use any of CryptoCoinJS?
-If so, let us know by emailing us or opening a pull request.
+If so, let us know by emailing us or opening a [issue/pull request](https://github.com/cryptocoinjs/cryptocoinjs.com/issues).